Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: Experiments

 \subparagraph*{Generating Random Trees.}

 We use two different models for generating input trees.
 The first model is called the \emph{random model}.
-A tree $T$ with $n$ leafs in this model is generated as follows:
+A tree $T$ with $n$ leaves in this model is generated as follows:

-\begin{itemize} \item Create a binary tree with $n$ leafs by the following procedure: \begin{itemize} \item Start with a binary tree $T'$ with two leafs. \item Iteratively pick a leaf $l$ uniformly at random. \item Make $l$ an internal node by appending a left child node and a right child node to $l$, thus increasing the number of leafs in $T'$ by exactly 1. \end{itemize} \item With probability $p$ contract every internal node $u$ of $T'$, i.e make the children of $u$ be the children of $u$'s parent and remove $u$. \end{itemize}
+\begin{itemize} \item Create a binary tree $T$ with $n$ leaves as follows: start with a binary tree~$T$ with two leaves.
+Iteratively pick $n-1$ times a leaf $l$ uniformly at random.
+Make $l$ an internal node by appending a left child node and a right child node to $l$, thus increasing the number of leaves in $T$ by exactly 1. \item With probability $p$ contract every internal node $u$ of $T$, i.e., make the children of $u$ be the children of $u$'s parent and remove $u$. \end{itemize}

-The second model is called \emph{alpha} model.
+The second model is called the \emph{skewed} model.
 In this model, we can control more directly the shape of the input trees.
-A tree $T$ with $n$ leafs in this model is generated as follows:
+A tree $T$ with $n$ leaves in this model is generated as follows: